brijamfitz/spacex-graphql-apollo/README.md

 # spacex-graphql-apollo

-To run locally:
+To run locally, execute these commands starting from the root directory:

 * `npm i`
 * `cd src`
 * `node index.js`
 * Visit `localhost:4000` in your browser

-You should see the Apollo Playground GUI
+You should see the GraphQL Playground GUI

-Paste the following into the left panel and click the Play button in the center:
+Paste the following query into the left panel and click the Play button in the center:
 ```
 {
   launches {